Edmund Clerihew Bentley

-Edmund Clerihew Bentley (10 July 1875 – 30 March 1956), who generally published under the names E. C. Bentley or E. Clerihew Bentley, was a popular English novelist and humorist, and inventor of the clerihew, an irregular form of humorous verse on biographical topics.
+Edmund Clerihew Bentley (10 July 1875 – 30 March 1956), who generally published under the names E. C. Bentley and E. Clerihew Bentley, was an English novelist and humorist and inventor of the clerihew, an irregular form of humorous verse on biographical topics.

 Biography

 Bentley was born in London and educated at St Paul's School and Merton College, Oxford.
-His father, John Edmund Bentley, was professionally a civil servant but was also a rugby union international having played in the first ever international match for England against Scotland in 1871.
+His father, John Edmund Bentley, was a civil servant but was also a rugby union international, having played in the first-ever international match for England against Scotland in 1871.
 Bentley worked as a journalist on several newspapers, including The Daily Telegraph.
 He also worked for the weekly The Outlook during the editorship of James Louis Garvin.
-His first published collection of poetry, titled Biography for Beginners (1905), popularized the clerihew form; it was followed by two other collections, More Biography (1929) and Baseless Biography (1939).
+His first published collection of poetry, titled Biography for Beginners (1905), popularised the clerihew form; it was followed by two other collections, More Biography (1929) and Baseless Biography (1939).

 His detective novel Trent's Last Case (1913) was much praised, numbering Dorothy L. Sayers among its admirers, and with its labyrinthine and mystifying plotting can be seen as the first truly modern mystery.
 It was adapted as a film in 1920, 1929, and 1952.
 The success of the work inspired him, after 23 years, to write a sequel, Trent's Own Case (1936).
 There was also a book of Trent short stories, Trent Intervenes (1938).